By Azuga

 What Are The Key Features?

-Calculates 0-100 performance scores based on speeding, hard braking, and distracted driving events captured by GPS hardware
+Calculates 0-100 performance scores based on GPS hardware events.

-Pairs mobile device with vehicle GPS hardware via Bluetooth to log specific driver identity for trip data
+Pairs mobile device with GPS hardware via Bluetooth.

 How much does it cost?